Dr. Kenneth Ferraro

 Dr. Mina Tadrous

-Mina Tadrous, PhD, is a Research Associate with the Ontario Drug Policy Research Network (ODPRN), a cross-provincial research team based at St. Michael's Hospital focused on providing timely, high-quality, relevant research to decision makers.
+Mina Tadrous, PhD, is a Women's College Research Institute Scientist at Women's College Hospital and a Research Associate with the Ontario Drug Policy Research Network (ODPRN), a cross-provincial research team based at St. Michael's Hospital focused on providing timely, high-quality, relevant research to decision makers.
 His research interests lie in drug policy research and the post-marketing surveillance of safety and effectiveness of medication used to treat chronic diseases.

 Dr. Tadrous completed a PhD in pharmacoepidemiology at the University of Toronto, a Doctor of Pharmacy at Albany College of Pharmacy, and a Masters in Health Outcomes and Policy Research at the University of Tennessee.
 He is a practicing pharmacist who has worked in a variety of clinical settings.
 He is also currently a fellow at the Institute for Clinical Evaluative Sciences (ICES).